 The flowers of Drosera x hybrida and its parents to scale.
 Drosera x hybrida flowers tend to be more like flowers of Drosera intermedia except for the stigmas.

-The leaves of Drosera x beleziana tend to be larger than its parents.
+The leaves of Drosera x belezeana tend to be larger than its parents.
 The Drosera x belezeana leaf on the left is the fertile polyploid, Drosera 'Dr. Frankensnyder's Monster', on the right is D. 'Nightmare'.
 The dried leaves are on a 1 mm grid.

 The flowers of the fertile polyploid of Drosera x belezeana are the same size as the flowers of Drosera intermedia (9 mm) and more than twice the size of Drosera rotundifolia flowers.

 Compare the structure of the Drosera belezeana flower with its parents.
 A larger photo of Drosera rotundifolia is below to help see the features of that species.